StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 ### Data Ingestion from Alpha Vantage

-#### Getting API key and storing it in Secret Manager
+#### Getting the API key and storing it in Secret Manager
 A free API key was generated on the Alpha Vantage site.
 To store it in Secret Manager (the GCP equivalent to AWS Secrets Manager), the Secret Manager API first had to be enabled.
 A secret is created with the name `alpha-vantage-api-key` and will be accessed by Dataproc, which is able to do so by having the Secret Manager Secret Accessor role attached to its service account.
+All default values are used.

 #### Setting up the Cloud Dataproc Cluster
 A Cloud Dataproc Cluster with Apache Spark is created to run the PySpark jobs.
 To avoid Kubernetes and containerization (for now haha), the cluster is created on Compute Engine, and to get familiar with Dataproc and Spark, Single Node is chosen rather than Standard.
 (However, I am stepping out of my Ubuntu comfort bubble and diving into Debian!)
 Since europe-north1 caused a bunch of trouble (I assume due to free trial limitations.
 See more down below on errors), us-central1 is chosen as region.